Rose Bruford alumni: L-M

 Graduated from Rose Bruford College and has gone on to become a TV presenter.
 She became successful when she presented Playhouse Disney with Dave Benson Phillips on the Disney Channel and is known for presenting the live lunchtime quiz show Brain Teaser on Five and then BBC Points West which she joined in July 2005.

 Henry Luxemburg studied at Rose Bruford College in Sidcup, Kent and graduated in 2001 with a BA (Hons) in Acting.
 He is an actor, known for Hollyoaks where he appeared as Toby Mills, 2001-2003.
-He received nominations for The British Soap Award for Best Exit, The British Soap Award for Villain of the Year, He also appeared in Hotel Babylon and Doctors and appeared as Giles Ralston in the 60th anniversary celebrations of Agatha Christie's The Mousetrap.
-[Press cutting]
+He received nominations for The British Soap Award for Best Exit, The British Soap Award for Villain of the Year, He also appeared in Hotel Babylon and Doctors and appeared as Giles Ralston in the 60th anniversary celebrations of Agatha Christie's The Mousetrap. [see also Press cuttings file]

 Graduated from Rose Bruford in 1993 and now works as Associate Director of The Egg- Theatre Royal Bath and as a freelance theatre director.
 Productions directed for the Theatre Royal Bath include The Nutcracker and the epic production of Ben Hur, featuring a cast of 180.
 Lee also directs The Egg Theatre’s Christmas productions which have included Around the World in 80 Days and The French Detective and the Blue Dog.
 Away from Bath Lee has directed plays for Hull Truck, Bristol Old Vic, Tobacco Factory, Unicorn and the Watermill Theatre.